linneawolniewicz/linneawolniewicz.github.io/projects/striveworks.md

 date: 2023
 published: true
 labels:
-summary: "Industry internship exploring text classification with LLMs"
+summary: "Exploring text classification with LLMs in an industry internship"
 ---

 This project comes from my internship with Striveworks in 2023, in which myself and my fellow data science interns explored applications of LLMs (GPT-4 and Llama-2) to natural language tasks.
 We compared performance on baseline datasets such as the IMDB sentiment analysis across BERT, Llama-2 with LoRA finetuning vs. transfer learning, and in-context learning with GPT-3.